Related resources -

 Then set the default state of any one or more of these items:

 - Correct TWo IRegular CApitals (make second letter lowercase)

 - Change two spaces to one space

 (None/ one to two/ two to one)

 cAPS LOCK key

-the first setting above.
+the first QuickCorrect (tab) setting above ("Replace words as you type").
 The macro's default "On" setting is to

 replace words when you type, and its default "off" setting is to not